naxus1/AirBnB_clone/README.md

 <a href=""><img src="https://camo.githubusercontent.com/70996d3dcffa41c27a6f5d59f56a42d978a4684c/687474703a2f2f696d6775722e636f6d2f4a42434d4844502e706e67" title="FVCproductions" alt="FVCproductions"></a>

 ### Description

 Welcome to the AirBnB clone project!
-(The Holberton B&amp;B), This is ours first version the AirBnB, n
+(The Holberton B&amp;B), This is ours first version the AirBnB.

 > this project we create the console it drive the creation, update and deleted and management of objects.
 This is ours first version the AirBnB, in this project we create the console it drive the creation, update and deleted and management of objects.

 ### Synopsis